SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Optional REST API**
 If you are a developer, this plugin integrates with the REST API.
 The endpoints can be enabled from the settings tab of the "WP Health" page in the tools menu.

+= Need more? =
+Check out our premium plans that includes:

+**Central Dashboard**
+See all of your checks from all of your sites in one place!

+**Uptime Monitoring**
+Get notified immediately if your site goes down.

+**Email Notifications**
+Get notified when a vulnerability is found in a plugin you have installed.
+Receive weekly summaries for all of your sites.

 = Make Suggestions Or Contribute =
 WP Health [is on GitHub](https://github.com/fpcorso/wordpress-health-check)!